storyplaces/server/README.md

 ### HTTPS certificates
 * If you wish to use HTTPS you will need to generate a set of certs for the server to use.
 Again, this is outside of the scope of this document.

+### graphicsmagick
+To resize images uploaded by authors graphicsmagick is required.
+Please isntall this using your distribution.

 ### Directory structure
 * We suggest creating one directory to hold all the components.
 * Clone this repository, the reading tool and if required the authoring tool into separate directories under the above directory.